ParkerICI/premessa/README.md

 This panel has the following controls

 - *Select beads type*: same as for the *Normalize data* panel: select the type of normalization beads that have been used for the experiment.
 - *Select FCS file*: select the FCS file for plotting.
+The dropdown will contain all the FCS files located in the *normed* sub-folder of the working directory.
 The plots will appear below the row of buttons.
 See below for a description of what the plots represent
 - *Cutoff for bead removal*: the Mahalanobis distance cutoff to be used for bead removal (see below).
 - *Remove beads (current file)*: use the current cutoff to remove beads from the currently selected file
 - *Remove beads (all files)*: use the current cutoff to remove beads from all the files in the folder (i.e. all the files that are listed in the *Select FCS file* dropdown).

-The *Select FCS file* dropdown menu will contain all the FCS files that are in the *normed* sub-folder of the current working directory.

 The bead removal procedure is based on the idea of looking at the distance between each event and the centroid of the beads population, and removing all the events that are closer than a given threshold to the beads population, and therefore are likely to represent beads as opposed to true cells.

 To this end, during the normalization the software calculates the square root of the Mahalanobis distance of each event from the centroid of the beads population, and records this information in the *beadDist* parameter in the FCS file with the normalized data (i.e. the *_normalized.fcs* files in the *normed* sub-folder).